docker/machine/CONTRIBUTING.md

 The requirements to build Machine are:

-1. A running instance of Docker (or alternatively a golang 1.5 development environment)
+1. A running instance of Docker
 2. The `bash` shell
 3. [Make](https://www.gnu.org/software/make/)

 Call `export USE_CONTAINER=true` to instruct the build system to use containers to build.

-If you want to build natively using golang instead, don't set this variable.
+# Alternative: build using go only

+Alternatively, you can build without docker, using only golang.

+[Install and setup go](https://golang.org/doc/install), then clone the machine repository inside your gopath.

 ## Building

 To build the docker-machine binary, simply run:

-    $ make
+    $ make build

 From the Machine repository's root.
-You will now find a `bin/docker-machine` binary at the root of the project.
+You will now have a `bin/docker-machine`.

 You may call: